Jewish Krakow Part 1:

 About Olga

-In 2011, she transitioned to the tourism industry and founded the Odessa Walks tour agency in her hometown.
-During the pandemic, she began creating live-stream virtual programs in 2020, sharing Odessa's beauty and rich history with audiences around the world.
+An Odesa local, Olga Bokhonovskaya has spent much of her life living abroad.
+She earned her MBA in the US and previously worked in international marketing in California, London, and Moscow.
+In 2011, she transitioned to the tourism industry and founded Odessa Walks, a tour agency in her hometown of Odesa.
+During the pandemic, she began creating live-stream virtual programs in 2020, sharing her hometown's beauty and rich history with people around the world.

 You may also be interested in